When the sun’s out your conservatory can easily become over-heated. Follow our top tips to keep your conservatory cool and comfortable this summer.

 This might sound obvious, but it is important to open your conservatory windows to keep the air flowing through the room.
 The same goes for doors – keep them open where possible.
 This will allow air to circulate effectively and, when used in conjunction with blinds, this method can be very effective at keeping the room cool and airy.

-However, don’t forget to close and lock all windows and doors before leaving the house!
+However, don’t forget to close and lock all windows and doors buy xanax united states before leaving the house!
 Unfortunately summer sees a surge in burglary, as thieves take advantage of open windows and back doors.

 Several companies offer ‘cooling film’ for conservatories – this cooling technique has been described as the equivalent of putting a pair of sunglasses on the glass!
 The cooling film is an adhesive layer which is fixed to the glass.